 If you cannot agree changes to arrangements, consider an urgent webcam meeting with a mediator or as a last resort if an agreement cannot be reached, an application to the court can be made.
 The Court are dealing with hearings remotely.
 Specialist legal advice should be obtained before making any application.

-Please contact us on 0121 726 911 and speak to Principal Family Solicitor, Ash Hussain.
+Please contact us on 0121 726 9116 and speak to our Family Solicitor Nirmal Phull.
 Confidential telephone and video conferencing is available.